danish17/alfred-slack-bot/README.md

 ## Getting Started
 1. [Install](https://slack.com/oauth/v2/authorize?client_id=2618518958503.2630472038933&scope=chat:write,incoming-webhook&user_scope=) the app in your Slack workspace
 2. Create an Incoming Slack Webhook [Learn more](https://api.slack.com/messaging/webhooks)
-3. Create a Google Script for your Google Sheet
+3. Create a Google Script for your Google Sheet using `Tools > Script Editor`
-4. Import Alfred using the ID - `1u4gU_yqTtdvhckO5JymTXz87MDKerxg8jc2bPeO4x6ATRS8O7cEs7eoj`
+5. Add a Library - Import Alfred using the ID - `1u4gU_yqTtdvhckO5JymTXz87MDKerxg8jc2bPeO4x6ATRS8O7cEs7eoj`
-5. Create a file and use the `alfredExample()` as a reference
+6. Create a file and use the `alfredExample()` as a reference
 ```js
 function alfredExample() {
   // Instantiate a new config object with the Slack Webhook URL.